-- Academic Lead for Student Experience (Chair) - Student Support Officer (Secretary) - Relevant academic staff - At least one student representing each year cohort of the relevant programme
+- Academic Lead for Student Experience (Chair) - Student Support Officer (Secretary) - Relevant academic staff - At least one student representing each year cohort of each of the relevant programmes

 The elections for the undergraduate representatives are organised through the Student Union.
-SVC agendas and minutes are found on the SEMS QMPlus landing page (https://qmplus.qmul.ac.uk/course/view.php?idnumber=SEMS-Home).
+SVC agendas and minutes are found on the SEMS QMplus landing page (https://qmplus.qmul.ac.uk/course/view.php?idnumber=SEMS-Home).
 Relevant items on the minutes are referred to the appropriate School committees, module organisers and programme directors for consideration and feedback.